King Edward Memorial Park: February 2011

 A large number of residents raised an online petition against the plan and have organised a protest group, as the riverside path would be closed to the public for up to seven years and the community would lose the only riverside park between Tower Hill and the Isle of Dogs.

 November 2011

 Thames Water issued a modified proposal.
 The route of the access road has been changed to run next to the Thames Path from Glamis Road.
 This would reduce the impact on the park during construction, and also mean that, on completion, the access road would merge with Thames Path, slightly extending the park and making a wider section of the Thames Path.

 September 2014

 Thames Water finally received permission to use the park for sewer works, but agreed a £4 million programme of improvements, to be completed before starting the sewer construction.
 The improvements will include new sports and play facilities, a community building and extending the park onto the foreshore.
 Moreover, construction works will not normally take place on Saturdays, to reduce the impact on weekend use of the park.

 July 2020

-The Tideway construction project is ongoing.
+Construction work on the Thames Tideway Tunnel project is ongoing, and is slated for completion in the summer of 2025.